henry-mesquita/snakegame/README.md

 # Snake Game

-A classic snake game simulation built with Python and Pygame, demonstrating fundamental game mechanics including user input, collision detection, and real-time rendering.
+A classic snake game simulation built with Python and Pygame.

 <br>